SciML/Catalyst.jl/docs/src/inverse_problems/optimization_ode_param_fitting.md

 ```

 ## Fitting parameters on the logarithmic scale
 Often it can be advantageous to fit parameters on a [logarithmic, rather than linear, scale](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008646).
-The best way to proceed is to simply replace each parameters in the model definition by its logarithmic version:
+The best way to proceed is to simply replace each parameter in the model definition by its logarithmic version:
 ```@example diffeq_param_estim_2
 using Catalyst
 rn = @reaction_network begin